hashicorp/terraform-website/content/source/docs/enterprise/migrate.html.md

 ### Prepare for migration

-SSH to the instance currently running in your PTFE AutoScaling group.
+SSH to the instance currently running in your Terraform Enterprise AutoScaling group.
 Then download the migrator tool onto it to run the migration procedure:

 ```shell